MarkClinton/footy-stats-cli/README.md

 for getting and cleaning the data as needed.

 Having clearly defined functionality in seperate classes allows the program to be more flexible.
-Using encapsulation where each class has its own brhaviour and data makes it easier to use and easier to maintain without having to update a lot of the codebase For example, the football-data api has another endpoint called People.
+Using encapsulation where each class has its own behaviour and data makes it easier to use and easier to maintain without having to update a lot of the codebase.
+For example, the football-data api has another endpoint called People.
 To introduce this into the current program would be as easy as creating a new person class similar to Competitions() and Teams().
 It can utilize the BaseEndPoint to make requests.